-- Visiting UK for 31-60 days - no reporting requirement as long as there is no formal contract for employment in the UK and the visit does not form part of a more substantial stay.
+- Visiting UK for 31-59 days - no reporting requirement as long as there is no formal contract for employment with the UK employer and the visit does not form part of a more substantial stay.

-- Visiting UK for 61-90 days - UK payroll taxes can be disregarded, but the employer must provide the following information to the tax office before 31st May following the tax year:
+- Visiting UK for 60-90 days - UK payroll taxes can be disregarded, provided that the employer must provide the following information to the tax office before 31st May following the end of the tax year:

 - Full name of individual;

 - Last known UK and overseas address of the employee;

 - Country where tax return is submitted which covers worldwide income;

 - Confirmation that the UK company neither bears the cost of employment, nor functions as the employer as the employer during the UK assignment;

 - Visiting the UK for 91-150 days - payroll taxes can be disregarded, but the employer must provide all the information required above plus: